Joseph Rotman

 Joseph Louis Rotman (January 6, 1935 – January 27, 2015) was a Canadian businessman and philanthropist.
-Rotman was the founder, benefactor and member of organizations such as the Clairvest Group Inc., the Rotman Research Institute, the Rotman School of Management, and the Rotman Institute of Philosophy.
+Rotman was the founder, benefactor and member of organizations such as the Clairvest Group Inc., Rotman Institute of Philosophy, Rotman Research Institute, and Rotman School of Management.

 Throughout his life, he received three honorary degrees, as well as an induction into the Canadian Business Hall of Fame.
 He is well-regarded for donating his time and financial assistance to numerous philanthropic causes including the arts, education and healthcare.

 Early life and family

 Joseph Rotman was born in Toronto, Ontario, in 1935.
-He attended the University of Western Ontario after which he continued on to the University of Toronto to obtain his M.Comm. from the Institute of Business Administration in 1960.
+He attended the University of Western Ontario after which he continued on to the University of Toronto to obtain his MComm from the Institute of Business Administration in 1960.

 He was married to Sandra Frieberg from 1959 until his death; they had two children: Janis and Kenneth.

 Business career

 Rotman began his business career in 1962 and had been involved in establishing a number of private and public companies active in oil trading, petroleum distribution, oil and gas exploration, merchant banking, real estate, and venture capital.
 In 1987, he founded Clairvest Group Inc., a Canadian-based company, which provides merchant banking for emerging companies and is listed on the Toronto Stock Exchange.

 Joseph was also the chairman of Roy-L Capital Corporation, a private family investment company.
 He served on corporate boards including those of Bank of Montreal, Barrick Gold, Canada Northwest Energy Ltd. (subsequently acquired by Sherritt International), Masonite International, and TrizecHahn Corporation.
 He was involved as a founder of Tarragon Oil and Gas, Geocrude Energy, PanCana Resources, PanCana Minerals and Embassy Resources, as well as a number of other companies.